kolzchut/mediawiki-extensions-ShareBar/README.md

 ## Changelog

+### 3.0.0 [2020-04-23]
+Restructured extension, using a namespace and everything.
+Breaks compatiblity with skins/extensions that call it using `ExtShareBar`, which must now use `WikiRights\ShareBar\ShareBar`.

 ### 2.0.0 [2018-11-xx]
 This release is aimed at skin:Helena version 4.0.
 - The desktop sharebar is now injected by the skin